aadz1/j-buildr-custom/README.md

 # j-buildr-custom

-The custom.less file is the reusable (core) customization file for the Joomla template framework.
+The custom.less file is the reusable (core) customization file for (Joomlabamboo Build.r) Zen Grid Framework v5.

 The LESS variables at the top of the file can be modified on a project by project basis.